tributech-solutions/tributech-docs/docs/quickstart/subscribe-dataset.md

 ![Pending](img/request-dataset-pending.png)

-Once your Request is granted by the owner, the state changes to **granted** and the synchronisation process starts - depending on the selcted time-frame and available data on the owner side.
+Once your Request is granted by the owner, the state changes to **granted** and the synchronisation process starts - depending on the selcted timeframe and available data on the owner side.

 ![Granted](img/request-dataset-granted.png)

 However, if the owner denies your Request the state of your Subscription changes to "Revoked by Owner".

 ![Revoked](img/request-dataset-revoked.png)

-## Next step: consume a data stream

-In this guide, you have learned how to set up a Request for a dataset.
-To learn more about options of how you can use data of your Subscription, continue with the guide [Data via APIs](/guides/guide-data-via-apis) or [Data via Dashboards](/guides/guide-data-via-dashboards).